 Concepts

-On this page, we provide definitions for several key concepts in Zircuit.
-Some of these are unique to Zircuit, while others are common rollup terms.
+Some of these concepts are unique to Zircuit, while others are common rollup terms.

 Bridge transaction - a cross chain transaction that requires a bridge component to manage it.
 Typically bridge transactions lock up assets like ETH or ERC-20 tokens on one chain and mint corresponding assets on another chain, like Zircuit.
 A deposit transaction is a special case where the source chain is Ethereum and the target chain is Zircuit, while a withdrawal transaction is the special case where the source chain is Zircuit and the target chain is Ethereum.